|

 2) Total HCP points in the deck is 40. |

-1.2.2 Shape (Distribution) Points
+1.2.2 Distributional Points

 There are several ways to

-count Shape points.
+count distributional points.
 Widely used ones are:

 1- Long suit points: Added to HCP before